-Learn how to sew perfect top stitching on your next sewing project.
-It can be both functional and decorative and is used extensively on bags and clothing.
-Take a look in your cupboard at just how many items have top stitching.
+Learn how to sew a perfect topstitch on your next sewing project.
+Topstitch can be both functional and decorative and is used extensively on bags and clothing.
+Take a look in your cupboard at just how many items have topstitching.

-With these 9 simple tips you will be able to add beautiful, neat and even topstitching to all your sewing patterns.
+With these 9 simple tips you will be able to add beautiful, neat and even topstitch to all your sewing patterns.

-Top stitching (sometimes written as one word – topstitching) is simply decorative stitching on the outside of a garment or sewn item.
-Look at any pair of jeans in your wardrobe and you will see large amounts of top stitching.
+Topstitch (sometimes written as two words – top stitch) is simply decorative stitching on the outside of a garment or sewn item.
+Look at any pair of jeans in your wardrobe and you will see large amounts of topstitch.